Summer depression is real. Depression can happen anytime, even in the spring and summer time. What to do?

 You may become increasingly self aware, unhappy, frustrated and anxious.

-What to do about summer depression?
+What to do about spring and summer depression?

 Understanding what might be going on for you, and why you feel the way you do, is an important first step in feeling less uncertain and worried.
 It is understandable, that you might not like the summer and start counting the days to the autumn.